Sensu Go release notes

 Sensu Go adheres to semantic versioning using MAJOR.MINOR.PATCH release numbers, starting at 5.0.0.
 MAJOR version changes indicate incompatible API changes; MINOR versions add backwards-compatible functionality; PATCH versions include backwards-compatible bug fixes.

-Read the upgrading guide for information on upgrading to the latest version of Sensu Go.
+Read the upgrade guide for information on upgrading to the latest version of Sensu Go.

 5.1.1 release notes